It’s the day after the bombings at the Boston Marathon. I’m trying to do business as usual, but it’s not that easy.

 Clearly, that fight continues now.
 So, on this day, we are all Patriots, and we are all Bostonians.

-Please consider giving to the victims and their families.
-The tech community, via Fundraise.com, has set up a campaign here.
+Please consider giving to the victims and their families..
 I just gave, and please do the same.
 It may not seem like a lot, but the kindness of strangers, a sign of real love, will mean much to these families.